 The Group and Phoenix TV Group have engaged in various mutual cooperation activities in content, branding, promotions, technical support and corporate management.
-After the expiration of a Program Resource License Agreements and a Program Text/Graphics Resource License Agreements, or the Agreements in May 2019, the Group entered into a supplemental agreement with Phoenix TV Group to extend the term of the Agreements to January 14, 2020.
-Subsequently, the Group entered into a program resource license and cooperation agreement with Phoenix TV Group on January 15, 2020, or the 2020 Program Resource License and Cooperation Agreement, to continue to use Phoenix TV Group's copyrighted video content.
+The Group entered into a program resource license and cooperation agreement with Phoenix TV Group on January 15, 2020, or the 2020 Program Resource License and Cooperation Agreement, to use Phoenix TV Group's copyrighted video content.
 The annual license fees payable to Phoenix TV Group under the 2020 Program Resource License and Cooperation Agreement were RMB2.0 million plus 50% of the revenue generated from the use of the licensed program resource in excess of RMB2.0 million.
 The 2020 Program Resource License and Cooperation Agreement had a term of two years.
 In August 2021, the Group entered into a new program resource license and cooperation agreement, or the 2021 Program License Agreement, with Phoenix TV Group and terminated the 2020 Program Resource License and Cooperation Agreement.
 The 2021 Program License Agreement grants the Group exclusive right to broadcast copyrighted video content and the derived audio content from three television channels of Phoenix TV Group on the internet in Mainland China with such content also broadcasted on the three television channels of Phoenix TV Group and also the right to sublicense such contents.
 The annual fees payable to Phoenix TV Group by the Group for such content licenses will be RMB45.0 million and the 2021 Program License Agreement has a term of three years.

-The Group and Phoenix TV Group entered into new trademark license agreements in December 2017, which became effective on December 8, 2017 and expired on December 7, 2020.
+The Group and Phoenix TV Group entered into a series of trademark license agreements, under which Phoenix TV Group granted the Group the right to use the trademarks and the right to sublicense certain trademarks to agents that operate local websites of the Group.
 In December 2020, the Group and Phoenix TV Group successfully renewed the terms of the new trademark license agreements to December 2023.
-The new trademark license agreements covered additional trademarks registered in various classes containing the double-phoenix logo together with the Chinese or English words of "Phoenix New Media" or "ifeng" and other variations, while retained the clause of the annual license fee payable to Phoenix TV Group is the greater of 2% of the annual revenues of Tianying Jiuzhou and Yifeng Lianhe or US\$100,000 for each company.
+The new trademark license agreements covered additional trademarks registered in various classes containing the double-phoenix logo together with the Chinese or English words of "Phoenix New Media" or "ifeng" and other variations, while retained the clause of the annual license fee payable to Phoenix TV Group, which is the greater of 2% of the annual revenues of Tianying Jiuzhou and Yifeng Lianhe or US\$100,000 for each company.

 Apart from the above cooperation agreements, Phoenix TV Group also paid certain expenses on behalf of the Group, such as data line usage and other general and administrative expenses, which the Group needed to settle with Phoenix TV Group based on the actual amount, and were recorded in the consolidated statements of comprehensive income/(loss).
 The Group also earned and recorded advertising revenues from Phoenix TV Group by providing joint advertising campaign solutions together with Phoenix TV Group to Phoenix TV Group's advertisers or to the Group's advertisers, or from providing the advertising and promotion services directly to Phoenix TV Group by entering into advertising-for-advertising barter transactions.
+Refer to Note 21 for the details of all the above related party transactions.